 In a recent Dartmouth College Study about fracking wastewater, researchers explained how “wastewater that is produced contains toxins like barium and radioactive radium.
 Upon decay, radium releases a cascade of other elements, such as radon, that collectively generate high radioactivity.”
 See the article here.

-You can read the entire City announcement below or here.
 As background, the Colorado Oil and Gas Conservation Commission (COGCC) does not usually grant standing to adjacent local governments in hearing their protests.
 This problem was recently stressed by a group of local governments including Broomfield, Boulder, and Adams County at the October 3 COGCC forced pooling rulemaking hearing.